-Rivera credits executive director Catherine Painter with making this possible, by staying on top of relief funding options and securing loans that kept the company operating remotely.
-Rivera then went about imagining how the 2020 season could be retooled to accommodate physical distance on stage between performers, and shared online.
+Rivera credits executive director Catherine Painter with making this possible, by staying on top of relief funding options and securing loans to keep the company operating remotely.
+Rivera then imagined how the 2020 season could be retooled to accommodate physical distance on stage between performers, and shared online.
 Casts were cut in half, divided into “A” and “B,” and choreography modified so that performers stayed six feet apart at all times.

-Rivera divulged that reorganizing the season to continue within the confines of the pandemic took tremendous energy and fortitude.
+Rivera says that reorganizing the season within the confines of a pandemic took tremendous energy and fortitude.
 Near the end of our interview, he says, “I’ll be very candid that it’s taken some group energy to lift everyone up.
 It’s been a labor of community and ensemble: locking arms with one another and putting one foot in front of the other.
 It’s historic times and it calls for bravery, leadership and strong decision making.
 As everything around us is coming apart, we as civic-minded artists have something to show about these times.
 Being quiet was not an option.”

 Cerqua Rivera Dance Theatre “Inside/Out with Identity City,” Friday, July 24 at 7pm.

 “Inside/Out with American Catracho and ROOT,” Thursday, August 29 at 7pm.